Perchitti/Perchitti.github.io/_posts/2018-08-17-js_fundamentals_var_let_const_this.markdown

 >

-**Hositing** is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
+**Hoisting** is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

-AKA no matter where in your code the functions and variables are *declared*, they are "moved" to the top of their scope.
+That is to say, no matter where in your code the functions and variables are *declared*, they are "moved" to the top of their scope.
 *Hoisting only moves the delcaration, assignments are left in place* (BTW these are not physically moved)

 MDN says it best,